 CentrePort lands, located within the R.M. of Rosser, have been designated as the Inland Port Special Planning Area (IPSPA) pursuant to The Planning Act.
 Development in CentrePort is regulated by the Inland Port Special Planning Areas Regulation (Development Plan and Zoning By-law).

 All development in CentrePort must comply with specified land use, development policies and requirements.
 Certain development in CentrePort will require rezoning and/or subdivision approval prior to permit issuance.

 After confirming the development approval process with the Planner for the Inland Port Special Planning Area, a Development Permit may be applied for through the SIPD office.

 PDF copy/scan of a detailed Letter of Intent stating the proposed use of the land, building or structure (Click Here for PDF) to include Tenant's legal name and trade name, as applicable;

-PDF copy/scan of a detailed Site Plan or Floor Plan (Click Here for PDF);
+PDF copy/scan of a detailed Site Plan (including parking) or Floor Plan (Click Here for PDF);

 - PDF copy/scan of detailed Landscaping Plan;